 Firstly I warmly congratulate Daniel Grieder, chief executive of Tommy Hilfiger (TH), and his in-house team on the stunning quality of their first digital sales showroom.
-I recommend you watch the video on YouTube that went out with the release last month.
 The message from Grieder is simple: digital show-rooming is more efficient and more effective; buyers and sales people like it; it’s not the future, it is the now.

 TH have done this well, who wouldn’t want to sit in their luxurious leather chairs as you glide through the digital range presentation with fabric swatches on hand to feel the product quality.
 TH may well be leading the way by creating digital showrooms in the fashion sector but they aren’t the first apparel company to do this.